Ignas-Vaitkus/php-file-browser/README.md

 ### Introduction

-File browser which is protected with a login feature with an ability to add new folders, delete, upload and download files.
-Works on Windows, Linux and Mac.
-The project was made for educational purposes.
+- File browser which is protected with a login feature with an ability to add new folders, delete, upload and download files.
+- Works on Windows, Linux and Mac.
+Note: The windows version only supports navigating and other features only within xampp/htdocs/ directory.
+- The project was made for educational purposes.

 ### Installation manual